 Alignment between employees` personal goals and professional goals is key to motivation.
 If employees are motivated, they will dedicate their discretionary energy to the business and they will feel happy in the workplace.
-Leaders that know how to motivate their employee are more likely to achieve business goals, to retain good employees, and to implement changes when needed.
+Leaders that know how to motivate their employees are more likely to achieve business goals, retain good employees, and implement changes when needed.

 So, how can you motivate your employees?

 A great tool we use at The Business Therapist® is one-on-one meetings.
 On-one-on meetings can help you and your employees to clarify their personal goals, understand how their current tasks contribute to the development of those goals and can be done differently to improve both personal and business performance.